-9.4.4 Assigning Internet Protocol (IP) addresses
+8.4.4 Assigning Internet Protocol (IP) addresses

-9.4.4.1 Assigning IP addresses to programming and network devices mask, when combined with the device IP address in a logical AND operation, defines the boundaries of an IP subnet.
+8.4.4.1 Assigning IP addresses to programming and network devices

 If your programming device is using a network adapter card connected to your plant LAN (and possibly the World Wide Web), both the programming device and the CPU must exist on the same subnet.
 The subnet is specified as a combination of the IP Address and subnet mask for the device.
 Please see your local network administrator for help.